 Galapagos Penguin — Photo: Michael O’Brien

 The Galapagos Islands are one of the planet’s most extraordinary places.
 Our itinerary encompasses most of the major islands including Isabela, Fernandina, Santiago, Santa Cruz, San Cristóbal, and Española.
 We’ll have a chance to see most of the endemic birds in addition to the other wildlife for which the Galapagos are so famous.
 Among the special seabirds occurring here is Galapagos Penguin—the world’s northernmost penguin; Waved Albatross—the only equatorial albatross; the amazing Flightless Cormorant; Red-billed Tropicbird; Lava and Swallow-tailed gulls—two of the world’s most limited range gulls; and several species of boobies and frigatebirds.
 Outstanding among the landbirds are the famous Darwin’s finches and several species of mockingbirds.

-As wonderful as the birding is, a trip to the Galapagos is also a general natural history trip.
-Daily landings at each of the islands on our itinerary will put us in the company of basking Marine Iguanas, colorful Lava Lizards, vivid Sally Lightfoot Crabs, and sea lion pups frolicking on beaches of floury white sand.
+As wonderful as the birding is, a trip to the Galapagos offers a complete natural history experience.
+Daily landings at each of the islands on our itinerary will put us in the company of basking Marine Iguanas, colorful Lava Lizards, vivid Sally Lightfoot Crabs, and Galapagos Sea Lions lounging on beaches of floury-white sand.
 Guided interpretive walks will allow us to experience the remarkable botany of the islands and witness fabulous geologic features.